whitedark9/medical-notes/src/pages/anaesthesia/pre-operative.md

 ## Pre-Operative Assessment

 > A comprehensive evaluation of a patient’s health status before surgery to identify and mitigate potential risks.
-This process involves gathering medical history, conducting physical examinations, and performing necessary diagnostic tests.

 ### Components of Preoperative Assessment